 - 3. Define the business data structure and its descriptions. - To create a new feature category, click Add or select Add > Category.
-Then enter a category name (Name) and a corresponding description (Description). - To define a feature group, click Add when a category is selected or select ▼ Add > Group.
+Then enter a category name (Name) and a corresponding description (Description). - To define a feature group, click Add when a category is selected or select Add > Group.
 Then enter a group name (Name) and a corresponding description (Description). - To define a feature, click Add when a group is selected or select Add > Feature.
 Then enter a feature name (Name), a corresponding description (Description), a data type (Type) and a default value for the feature (Default Value).
 Example:

-- The Delete button allows you to remove a selected entry from the tree. - 4.
-Click the 🗎 icon in the toolbar to save. - 5.
+- 4. Click the 🗎 icon in the toolbar to save. - 5.
 Drag the .domainmodel file to the desired Business Process. - (i) .domainmodel files created below the Business Process are automatically attached to the Start component.
 The business data are therefore available in the process and the related Human Tasks.

-4.3 Managing Case States
+5.3 Managing Case States